 Other nearby peaks also have special importance.
 These include Salkantay to the south and at 6,271 meters the highest peak in the area, Pumasillo or the puma’s claw to the west, and Waqaywillka (possibly derived from the Quechua for crying rock).
 Waqaywillka (called Verónica in Spanish) is generally easily visible as one looks eastward from Machu Picchu and, when viewed from there, the sun rises from directly behind its highest point on the equinoxes.
 Likewise, the constellation we call the Southern Cross, some form of which also appears to have held a degree of significance for the Inkas, rises on the east and sets on the west of Salkantay.

 Various mountain gods, including those associated with these peaks, held a special place in the cosmology of the Inkas.
 Reinhard concludes, “Taken together, these features meant that Machu Picchu formed a cosmological, hydrological, and sacred geographical center for a vast region.”
-It’s certainly a credible conclusion.
+Even if it’s not certain, it’s certainly a credible conclusion.

 We’ll begin our walk around the complex in the second portion of this newly shortened post.